 Furthermore, SEO is a unique mixture of technical and creative approaches.
 To truly develop your business and make your site better for your users, you’ll have to master both of these approaches.
 This is why a whole team of people is usually responsible for optimising a website.

-This part of SEO implies optimizing your website in terms of content and HTML code.
+This part of SEO implies optimising your website in terms of content and HTML code.
 On-site SEO goes beyond helping search engines properly identify your content.
 It also lets your customers know what the website is about and if it’s truly relevant to what they were searching for.

 On a deeper level, this helps search engines understand what a human would see and want, thus flagging your site as high-quality.
 On-site SEO used to be centred around getting the right keywords in your texts, but that’s no longer the case.
 Today, this method has been surpassed as search engines evolved.
 They’re now able to recognize the quality of the content from the context in the text.

-Another part of On-site SEO is technical SEO.
+Another part of the On-site SEO is technical SEO.
 It’s as important for search engines to be able to read your site and categorize it properly as it is for humans.
 This is where technical SEO comes into play.
 If done correctly, the organic rankings boost dramatically and search engines index your site more effectively.

 Some goals for technical SEO are using SSL (Secure Sockets Layer) and having a mobile-friendly website.
 It also entails improving site speed and fixing duplicate content issues.
 All of this contributes to better user experience, thus making your site more likeable, trustworthy, and most importantly, visited.